YYZ (song): Title and composition

 YYZ is the IATA airport identification code of Toronto Pearson International Airport, near Rush's hometown.
 The band was introduced to the rhythm as Alex Lifeson flew them into the airport.
 A VHF omnidirectional range system at the airport broadcasts the YYZ identifier code in Morse code.
 Peart said in interviews later that the rhythm stuck with them.
 Peart and Geddy Lee have both said "It's always a happy day when YYZ appears on our luggage tags."

 The piece's introduction, played in a time signature of 5/4, repeatedly renders "Y-Y-Z" in Morse Code using various musical arrangements.

+Recording

+The recording of YYZ took place at Le Studio in Morin-Heights, Quebec, in the summer of 1980.
+The rhythm of the song is inspired by the IATA airport identification code of Toronto Pearson International Airport, thought of by Neil Peart, who recalls:

+Peart used the crotales for the Morse code-inspired rhythm.
+The crashing noise heard between the breaks in the guitar solo are the sound of wind chimes tied to a 2x4 plywood sheet slapped against a wood table.